 Additionally, real estate agents are usually expected to market the homes they list.
 So if you’re selling, expect your real estate agent to include your home in a newsletter, take attractive photos, and post it online.

-Some real estate agents are Exclusive Buyer's Agents, which means that they work only on behalf of those looking to buy.
-That way, you know you won’t have a conflict of interest because the agent won’t be working both sides of the transaction.
+Some real estate agents are Exclusive Buyer's Agents, which means they work only on behalf of those looking to buy.
+That way, you know you won’t have a conflict of interest, because the agent won’t be working both sides of the transaction.

 How Can Real Estate Agents Help You?

 When you work with a real estate agent, there are a few things you can expect:

 - Help finding the right home for your situation

-- Connecting with professionals like home inspectors and title agents
+- Connecting with professionals, such as home inspectors and title agents

 - Negotiating an offer on your behalf (whether you’re buying or selling)